 Grounding Main Panel

-Electrical grounding has gotten complicated with all the code requirements, bonding specifications, and electrode types flying around.
-As someone who has worked on electrical systems throughout my career, I learned everything there is to know about proper grounding.
+Electrical grounding has changed quite a bit thanks to the code requirements, bonding specifications, and electrode types flying around.
+As someone who has worked on electrical systems throughout my career, I figured out how to handle proper grounding.
 Today, I will share it all with you.

 Why Grounding Matters

-Probably should have led with this section, honestly—grounding provides a safe path for fault current and protects against electrical shock.
+Probably should have led in this section, frankly—grounding provides a safe path for fault current and protects against electrical shock.

 Grounding Components